-- Get your own cover unless you are certain that all aspects of your practice are covered by an arrangement made by your employer. - ✓ Make sure you understand the scope and limitations of coverage provided by your employer. - Check that your cover is up to date and provides cover for all the tasks that you do, and areas of practice that you work in including the locations where you work and the hours you work. - Ensure you have the correct cover in place at the point you make changes to your practice. - Comply with the terms and conditions of the policies you hold, including any claims management processes. - If you do not have appropriate indemnity or insurance in place for the work you are doing stop practising. - Cooperate with patients, their legal representatives, and your indemnity or insurance provider in the event of a claim.
+- ✓ Get your own cover unless you are certain that all aspects of your practice are covered by an arrangement made by your employer. - ✓ Make sure you understand the scope and limitations of coverage provided by your employer. - ✓ Check that your cover is up to date and provides cover for all the tasks that you do, the locations where you work and the hours you work. - ✓ Ensure you have the correct cover in place before you make changes to your practice. - ✓ Comply with the terms and conditions of the policies you hold, including any claims management processes. - ✓ If your cover has expired, stop practising. - ✓ Cooperate with patients, their legal representatives, and your indemnity or insurance provider in the event of a claim.